frconor-ebook/meditations/_posts/2025-02-26-the-prodigal-son.md

 We always have to be thinking of the future, planning for the future, and ultimately planning for the eternal wedding feast.
 What is this life all about?
 Where have I come from?
 Where am I going?
 What is my life all about?
 What is this life all about?

-We find the answers to those questions in Christ, in Scripture.
+We find the answers to those questions in Christ (John Paul II, *Homily*, World Youth Day, August14, 1993), in Scripture.

 This young fellow is still looking for those answers, still yearning for the deep questions that every human and every young person yearns for.